Priyabug/Setting-Up-a-Traffic-Control-Device-in-a-Network-Environment/README.md

-# Implementation and Setting Up a Single Firewall on a Network
+# Implementation and Configuration of a Network Access Control Gateway

 ## 📌 Description
 The learning objective of this lab is two-fold: